 You can choose one or more, depending on your business.
-Don’t forget to take in account what your business or marketing goals are and how this strategy can help you get closer to them.
+Don’t forget to take into account what your business or marketing goals are and how this strategy can help you get closer to them.

-Let’s pretend we’re a starting business and we sell a business management tool.
+Let’s pretend we’re a starting business, and we sell a business management tool.
 Because we’re a new company, we’re interested in three main things:

 2. Choose the right social media channel